-In order to maintain order safety and security in the schools, school authorities are authorized to conduct reasonable searches of school property and equipment, as well as of students and their personal effects.
+To maintain order, safety and security in the schools, school authorities are authorized to conduct reasonable searches of school property and equipment, as well as of students and their personal effects.
 "School authorities" includes school resource police officers.

 SCHOOL PROPERTY AND EQUIPMENT AS WELL AS PERSONAL EFEECTS LEFT THERE BY STUDENTS